-- Basing the allocation on any measure of peak demand will understate the financial impact of subsequent volume changes. - Our connection categories make significantly different contributions to peak demands and energy volumes (for example, irrigation has a much higher contribution to peak demands than it does to energy volumes). - Our customers and their retailers have indicated a strong preference to be charged based on current loading levels, and would not accept being charged based on measurements from many years prior.
+- Basing the allocation on any measure of peak demand will understate the financial impact of subsequent volume changes. - Our connection categories make significantly different contributions to peak demands and energy volumes (for example, irrigation has a much higher contribution to peak demands than it does to energy volumes). - Our customers and their retailers have indicated a strong preference to be charged based on current loading levels, and would not accept being charged for the current period of service based on measurements from many years prior.

-For the FY24 pricing year, we have determined to allocate the cost to connection categories using an 80/20 weighting of ADMD and total energy volume, respectively.
+For the FY25 pricing year, we have determined to allocate the cost to connection categories using an 60/40 weighting of ADMD and total energy volume, respectively (compared to the 80/20 weighting used in the previous update).
 We expect to move this more toward an energy volume allocation over time.